-BEIJING China's exports rose in November at a much weaker pace than expected and imports were flat compared with a year earlier, taking some shine off weekend data that suggested a revival in the world's second-biggest economy was deepening.
+BEIJING (Reuters) - China’s exports rose in November at a much weaker pace than expected and imports were flat compared with a year earlier, taking some shine off weekend data that suggested a revival in the world’s second-biggest economy was deepening.

 Exports rose 2.9 percent from a year earlier, well below expectations for a 9.0 percent increase and October’s 11.6 percent pace, customs figures showed on Monday.
 Imports were unchanged on the year, weaker than forecasts for a 2.0 percent increase.

 The data represented the weakest performance for exports and imports since August.

 “The export slowdown shows external demand faces uncertainty due to concerns over the fiscal cliff in the U.S.,” said Zhang Zhiwei, chief China economist at Nomura in Hong Kong.

 “Nonetheless it does not change our view that growth is on track for a strong recovery in Q4, as (growth) is mostly domestically driven.”

 The trade data follows government figures on Sunday that showed industrial output rose a higher-than-expected 10.1 percent in November from a year earlier, the fastest pace since March.

 The weekend figures also showed consumer inflation bounced off a 33-month trough, but remained at relatively low levels, and that retail sales growth picked up.

 “The Chinese economy is now in a sweet spot and can stay in the sweet spot through the first half of 2013,” Ting Lu, an economist at Bank of America-Merrill Lynch, said before the trade figures were released.
 “Beijing will be happy to sustain the current policy stance.”